MarionBaussart/holbertonschool-machine_learning/supervised_learning/0x01-classification/README.md

             - The weights of the network should be initialized using the He et al. method and saved in the weights dictionary using the key W{l} where {l} is the hidden layer the weight belongs to
             - The biases of the network should be initialized to 0’s and saved in the weights dictionary using the key b{l} where {l} is the hidden layer the bias belongs to
     - You are allowed to use one loop

+## 17. Privatize DeepNeuralNetwork
+Write a class DeepNeuralNetwork that defines a deep neural network performing binary classification (based on 16-deep_neural_network.py):

+- class constructor: def __init__(self, nx, layers):
+    - nx is the number of input features
+        - If nx is not an integer, raise a TypeError with the exception: nx must be an integer
+        - If nx is less than 1, raise a ValueError with the exception: nx must be a positive integer
+    - layers is a list representing the number of nodes in each layer of the network
+        - If layers is not a list, raise a TypeError with the exception: layers must be a list of positive integers
+        - The first value in layers represents the number of nodes in the first layer, …
+        - If the elements in layers are not all positive integers, raise a TypeError with the exception layers must be a list of positive integers
+    - All exceptions should be raised in the order listed above
+    - Sets the private instance attributes:
+        - __L: The number of layers in the neural network.
+        - __cache: A dictionary to hold all intermediary values of the network.
+Upon instantiation, it should be set to an empty dictionary.
+        - __weights: A dictionary to hold all weights and biased of the network.
+Upon instantiation:
+            - The weights of the network should be initialized using the He et al. method and saved in the __weights dictionary using the key W{l} where {l} is the hidden layer the weight belongs to
+            - The biases of the network should be initialized to 0‘s and saved in the __weights dictionary using the key b{l} where {l} is the hidden layer the bias belongs to
+        - Each private attribute should have a corresponding getter function (no setter function).
+    - You are allowed to use one loop